 The Swing Café

 We are always looking for volunteers to join our team and provide service with a smile for their customers.
 Team members usually work one day a fortnight on a rota basis from two to five hours.
 Tasks can either be kitchen based or serving at the tables.
-If you would like to join the happy throng of volunteers, please contact us at email@example.com or telephone 0131 441 2232.
+If you would like to join this happy team, please contact us by telephone on 0131 441 2232

 On the left is our Catering Manager, Lynn Leslie